N/A - League

 The answer to this question depends on the level of play.
 Professional hockey games typically are 60 minutes long, while amateur games may be shorter.

-A Typical Professional Hockey Game Length
+How Long Is A Typical Professional Hockey Game?

 At the NHL level, there are at least three media timeouts per period to allow for commercial breaks as well.